alexladda/instance-blog/README.md

 # Instances Blog

-a very simple blog based on flask.
+This is a very simple blog based on flask.
 Goal is to serve the page within the first TCP roundtrip (around 14kB).

 - using absolutely minimal css framework
+- inlining most of CSS and Javascript
 - using system fonts stack
 - reduce http requests where ever possible